Rights of way can become muddy at certain times of the year |

 But, despite groups of volunteers working on our rights of way almost every day of the week, the vast extent of our public rights of way network means that there will be many paths that might be impassable at certain times of the year.

-And, with more than 260 walks on Hertfordshire Walker, we can't update each walk season-by-season with regular condition checks.
+And, with hundreds of free walks on Hertfordshire Walker, we can't update each walk season-by-season with regular condition checks.

 So below are a few tips on how to deal with the various challenges the changing seasons bring.